Exoprise released its long awaited Teams Audio Video Conferencing sensor. This sensor fully tests Audio/Video…

 CloudReady Integration and Collaboration Within Microsoft Teams

-There you have it, that’s how you integrated Microsoft Teams and Office 365 Monitoring so your team can be well informed and collaborate on outages.
+So that’s how you integrate Microsoft Teams with Office 365 Monitoring so your team can be well informed and collaborate on outages.
 Integrating CloudReady dashboards and notifications into any modern-day web-based platform is pretty easy once you know the right places to look.

 Look for more articles on integrating with various systems in the future.
 And let us know if you have any questions.